harshpreet0508/Healthcare-Chatbot/README.md

 ### Implementation

 * Step 1: Enter the name of patient.
-It is compulsory for predictions.
+It is compulsory for predictions
-* Step 2: Enter atleast 2 symptoms from the drop down list.
+* Step 2: Enter atleast 2 symptoms from the drop down list
-* Step 3: Click on Prediction for the results from different algorithms.
+* Step 3: Click on Prediction for the results from different algorithms
-* Step 4: Based on the symptoms, the model predicts the disease.
+* Step 4: Based on the symptoms, the model predicts the disease

+  (refer to screenshots folder for every step picture)

 ## Final Output